CUinspace233/SQLi-and-XSS-CTF/project-deliverables-z5533795.md

 ### 3.4 Deployment

-I first deployed my frontend using Vercel and mapped it to my own subdomain `ctf.cuinspace.tech`.
+I first deployed my frontend using Vercel and mapped it to my own subdomain `ctf.cuinspace.com`.
 Later, I deployed the backend on an AWS EC2 instance.

 Initially, I accessed the backend using a raw IP address over HTTP, but since the frontend was served over HTTPS, all API requests were blocked due to mixed content restrictions.

-To solve this, I learned how to set up Nginx on the EC2 server to reverse proxy requests through a proper domain (`api.cuinspace.tech`), and I used Certbot to obtain and configure a valid SSL certificate.
+To solve this, I learned how to set up Nginx on the EC2 server to reverse proxy requests through a proper domain (`api.cuinspace.com`), and I used Certbot to obtain and configure a valid SSL certificate.

 Another key challenge was running Puppeteer on the EC2 instance to simulate an admin viewing messages.
 Since EC2 is a headless server with no GUI, I had to launch Puppeteer with `--no-sandbox` and set `headless: true`.
 This ensures Chromium can run in environments without GUI and avoids errors like "Missing X server or $DISPLAY" that occur in restricted Linux environments.